Bone tool: Hoes

 Hoes fashioned from bison scapula were common cultivating tools among the Plains Village Indians.
 In particular, it was used for cultivating small garden crops.
-It continued to be used among these Indians until iron hoes were brought by French traders in the 18th century.
+It continued to be used among these Indians until French traders brought iron hoes in the 18th century.
 Recovered bone hoes range from 40 cm to as small as 15 cm.
 The size variation is due, in large part, to frequent resharpening.
 Bone tools were also used for digging up insect mounds for consumption, known as Entomophagy.

 Musical instruments

-A number of different musical instruments have been created from bone.
+Several different musical instruments have been created from bone.
 A vulture-bone flute discovered in Europe is currently considered the world's oldest musical instrument.
-At about 40,000 years old, the instrument dates to the time that modern humans were settling in the area.
+At about 40,000 years old, the instrument dates to when modern humans were settling in the area.
 Researchers argue that musical instruments such as this flute helped modern humans form tighter social bonds, giving them an advantage over their Neanderthal counterparts.

 In addition, bones consist of a pair of animal bones that are played by clacking the bones together.
-As a musical instrument, they have a history that dates to ancient China, Egypt and Greece.
+As musical instruments, they have a history dating back to ancient China, Egypt, and Greece.